exactchange/drv-core/README.md

 ## Consensus Tax

-Any node that processes peer EMBR transactions is paid a percentage of the transaction amount called a consensus tax, set by the initiator of the transaction.
+Any node that processes peer EMBR transactions can be paid a percentage of the transaction amount called a consensus tax, set by the initiator of the transaction.
 The tax is received in the token being transferred.
-Transactions requiring a high level of confidence might invoke a higher consensus tax - for example 1%, 10%, or even 25%+ of the total transaction amount.
-In addition to confidence thresholds, peers reserve the right to process transaction requests or not based on factors like the consensus tax offered.
-Consensus tax is optional - it can be between 0% and 100% of the transaction amount.
+Transactions requiring a high level of confidence might invoke a high consensus tax - for example 1%, 10%, or even 25%+ of the total transaction amount.
+However the tax is optional - it can be between 0% and 100% of the transaction amount, and peers reserve the right to process transaction requests or not based on factors like the consensus tax offered.
 The standard enforcement, called "block consensus" requires 4 peers to establish consensus in order to move a transaction into the completed state, with the first and last peer being the same node, the initiator and verifier of the block.

 ## Block Consensus